Tailwind: A Practical Framework for Query Accelerators: Additional Details

 Suppose our domain negation \alp{} matches the plan fragment shown in Figure~\ref{fig:alp-model-example}~\captionlabel{A}. \thesystem{} creates a run time prediction by traversing the \alp{} template and recursively constructing an output embedding vector bottom-up by using the following procedure for each \alp{} construct.

 \sparagraph{Variables.} Variables are always leaf nodes in the \alp{} template.
-We create a vector representation for each variable's value.
-Each variable type uses its own set of features shown in Table~\ref{tbl:variable-features}.
+We create a vector representation for each variable's value, using the set of features shown in Table~\ref{tbl:variable-features}.
 We then pass each variable vector through its corresponding encoder MLP to obtain an output vector.

 \sparagraph{Internal tokens.} We take the output vectors from the token's children and perform average pooling to obtain a single fixed-size vector.
 We then pass this vector through the inner template node MLP to obtain an output vector~\captionlabel{B}.